openharmony/advertising_ads_framework/advertising_README.md

 ## Introduction

-The HarmonyOS advertising service enables you to implement ad access without SDK integration, helping you easily monetize your traffic.
+The advertising service enables you to implement ad access without SDK integration, helping you easily monetize your traffic.

 ### Concepts

 - SA

-  SA, short for SystemAbility, is a binder entity that runs in the server process.
+  SA, short for SystemAbility, is a ipc entity that runs in the server process.
 After receiving an external request, SA processes the request and returns the processing result, thereby implementing service provisioning for external systems.

 ### Architecture